Single Ply Membrane Systems

 One of the most popular roofing systems for flat or low-slope commercial buildings is the single-ply membrane system.
-Membranes work well for a variety of projects including exposed roofs, ballasted roofs, cool roofs, and even green roof technologies.
+These membranes offer versatile performance and are well-suited for a wide range of applications, including exposed roofs, ballasted systems, cool roofs that reflect sunlight to reduce energy costs, and even green roof technologies that support vegetation.

 What is a Single-Ply Membrane?